top of page

 Sandy Pless, Secretary

 Sandy grew up in and spent most of her adult life in Northern Virginia.
-She and her husband, Pappy Pless, were married in 2011, and were blessed with the chance to move into a pastoral log house in the Shenandoah Valley in 2012, which they now share with two adult daughters, 6 cats, a Lab Retriever, and a Greyhound.
+She and her husband, Pappy Pless, were married in 2011, and were blessed with the chance to move into a pastoral log house in the Shenandoah Valley in 2012, which they now share with two adult daughters, 7 cats, and a Greyhound.
 Sandy’s 30-year career was as a Licensed Veterinary Technician, working in emergency medicine, private practice, and most recently in the clinic of a local SPCA.
 She is currently driving a school bus for Augusta County.
 Sandy started serving in prison ministry after Pappy became involved with the Kairos ministry after moving to Staunton.
 Sandy and Pappy met Louise Jennings at an Emmaus monthly reunion in 2012, and eventually became more involved with Kingsway.
-Together they serve at Kingsway church services and other events at Augusta Correctional Center, at various Kingsway events, and at Coffeewood Correctional Center when time allows.
+Together they have served at Kingsway church services and other events at Augusta Correctional Center; they continue to serve at the House of Restoration fellowship gatherings, at various Kingsway events, and at Coffeewood Correctional Center when time allows.
 Sandy has previously served at Fluvanna Correctional Center for Women with the Kairos ministry.
 Sandy has recently assumed the role of editor of Kingsway's newsletter, The Kingsway Banner.

 Sandy and Pappy are members of Community Fellowship Church in Staunton, where they are involved in a Home Group, a fellowship group, and on the sound and video team.